sbougerel/autosync-magit/README.md

 0.4.0 - Introduces a background timer for periodic pull.
 This is superior to the previous pull-on-events model, which does not work fast enough in a variety of use cases.
 Add `autosync-magit-pull-when-visiting` and `autosync-magit-pull-timer` for background periodic pull.
-Also removed `autosync-magit-dirs`.
+Users are advised to switch from setting `autosync-magit-pull-interval` to setting `autosync-magit-pull-timer` in directory-local variables.
+Additionally, the deprecated variable `autosync-magit-dirs` was removed.
+For users that wish to start synchronisation as soon as Emacs starts, they may simply visit the directory in a temporary buffer during initialisation.

 0.3.0 - Merges are synchronous, all other operations are asynchronous.
 This prevents any possible concurrency issues with `find-file-hook` functions.

-0.2.0 - Use per-directory local variables
+0.2.0 - Use per-directory local variables.
 Deprecation of `autosync-magit-dirs` in favor of `.dir-locals.el`.

 0.1.0 - initial release